ajfigueroa/ajfigueroa.github.io/_posts/2018-01-07-DFSubviews.md

 The above output shows each view description along with the description of its subviews indented to represent depth.

-The indent is denoted with a pipe (`|`) and spaces.
+The indentation is denoted with a pipe (`|`) and spaces.
 You can see that this matches our initial code: `view` is the parent of `scrollView` and `tableView` which are parents of their own subviews.

 We can conclude from the above output that the following is happening: